-Formative Assessments also known as practice and preparation, are assessments for learning.
+Formative Assessments & Formative Practice, also known as practice and preparation, are assessments for learning.
 These assignments inform teachers, students and parents of where the student is in the learning process.
 They also allow for feedback opportunities to help the student improve and prepare for the summative assessments.
-These assessments are considered practice, and therefore are not calculated into the overall course grade.

 The types of assignments that fall into this category include but are not limited to:

 - Homework and worksheets

-- Skills checks or quizzes
+- Skills checks or guizzes

 - Entrance/exit tickets

 - First drafts of writing assignments

-- Reading or Practice Logs

 - Graphic organizers and brainstorming

 - Informal observations of student work

 - Pre-tests

 - Other class work not listed

-Summative Assessments are assessments $\underline{of}$ learning.
+Summative Assessments are assessments of learning.
 These assessments allow teachers to measure the level of student achievement of a standard(s).
-These assessments are linked to one or more of the course competencies and are weighted at 100% of the overall course grade.

 The types of assessments that fall into this category include but are not limited to:

 - Tests

 - Projects

 - Presentations

 - Performance Assessments

-- Writings (papers, essays, stories, lab reports, summaries, etc.) - Authentic learning tasks (real word applications & problem solving)
+- Writings (papers, essays, stories, lab reports, summaries, etc.)

+- Authentic learning tasks (real word applications & problem solving)